 A Community Catalyst

-Bringing a mix of leisure and comfort, the Uptown serves residents and visitors in Downtown Vancouver through a combination of retail, 167 apartments, and internal parking.
-It fulfills a vision to cultivate new activity in the neighborhood by complementing the existing businesses while adding fresh and inviting mixed-use housing in the heart of the city.
+The Green Leaf Uptown serves residents and visitors in Downtown Vancouver, Washington, through a combination of retail spaces, 167 apartments, and internal parking.
+It fulfills a vision to cultivate new activity in the neighborhood by complimenting the existing businesses while adding a fresh and inviting mixed-use housing in the heart of the city.

-Taking advantage of its location in the Uptown Village area of Vancouver, the ground level includes retail spaces along the entire face of Main Street.
-For residents of the Uptown, the remaining three sides of the block, on the ground level, have walk-up apartment units.
+Taking advantage of its location in the Uptown Village area of Vancouver, the ground level includes retail spaces along the face of Main Street.
+For residents of the Green Leaf Uptown, the remaining three sides of the block, on the ground level, have walk-up apartment units.

 Levels 2-6 are solely apartment units.
 A few of the amenities include a central courtyard on the second floor, designed to bring natural light to the inner ring of apartments, and a rooftop terrace that provides a tremendous amount of outdoor space for residents.